SA Sumo Challenge

 Getting Started with Sumo

-Check out some of our tutorials and more information about how to start programming your Sumo robots.
+Check out some of our tutorials and more information about how to start programming your Sumo robots (to be updated soon).

 Modern Teaching Aids supplies many of the kits and parts you may need to construct a sumo robot.